MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

   0.0f);              // layerDepth
 ```

-Using this overload of [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Vector2,Microsoft.Xna.Framework.Color)) produces the same centered result, but exposes all available parameters.
-Here's what each parameter does:
+This overload produces the same centered result but exposes all parameters that control rendering for a draw operation.
+Unlike engines that abstract much of these details away, MonoGame provides explicit control for a flexible custom rendering pipeline.
+Here is what each parameter does:

 | Parameter         | Type            | Description                                                                                                                                                                                                                                                                                          |
 | ----------------- | --------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |